valhug/conversate/IMPLEMENTATION_STATUS.md

 - ✅ Authentication system fully operational (May 30, 2025)
 - ✅ Database implementation complete with comprehensive schema (May 29, 2025)
 - ✅ Build system optimized and error-free (May 30, 2025)
-- ✅ File upload backend infrastructure ready (May 28, 2025)
+- ✅ File upload system complete - Backend + Frontend (May 31, 2025)
-- 🔄 Frontend upload component development in progress
+- ✅ Navigation integration with upload access (May 31, 2025)
+- ✅ Video/audio processing pipeline infrastructure complete (May 31, 2025)
+- 🔄 Environment setup and production testing next priority
 - 🚀 LangChain integration architecture designed and ready for prototyping

 ---